 English or Spanish

 After being hit by an underinsured driver in Florida, damages will be covered by your insurance policy.
-You'll have to make a claim to your insurance company and you can sue the at-fault driver for additional damages.
-Rely on the sound representation available at the Law Offices Of Sean M. Cleary.
+You'll have to file a claim with your insurance company and you can sue the at-fault driver for additional damages.
+You can easily rely on the sound representation available at the Law Offices Of Sean M. Cleary.

 In Florida, the system used for auto insurance is a no-fault one.

-If you do not have underinsured motorist coverage, you were seriously injured, and you believe you can recover from the driver that was negligent, he or she is the person you need to sue.
+If you do not have underinsured motorist coverage, you were seriously injured, and you believe you can recover from the negligent driver, they are the person you need to sue.

 However, before you decide to sue the driver, there are some things you need to remember.